-Should either party desire to negotiate a successor MOU, they may only do so by providing written notification of its intent to do so to the other Party by December 1, 2018.
-After notification is provided, the Parties shall then commence negotiations for a successor MOU during the last year of the MOU at dates and times agreed to by the parties.
-The Parties agree that (i) each side will exchange their complete package of proposals for changes to the MOU no later than January 17, 2019, and (ii) negotiations will commence on or before February 10, 2019, unless those dates are extended by mutual agreement of the Parties.
+Should either party desire to renew this MOU, they may only do so by providing written notification of its intent to do so to the other Party by December 1, 2013.
+After notification is provided, the Parties shall then commence negotiations for a successor MOU during the last year of the MOU during the last year of this MOU at dates and times agreed to by the parties.
+The Parties agree that (i) each side will exchange their complete package of proposals for changes to the MOU no later than January 15, 2014, and (ii) negotiations will commence on or before February 1, 2014, unless those dates are extended by mutual agreement of the Parties.